hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/03-basic-fitting.md

 plt.show()
 ```

-One thing that you should keep in mind is that we're treating the $x$ dimension and the $y$ dimension differently: $\chi^2$ is minimizing differences in predicted $y$ ($a x_i + b$) and measured $y$ ($y_i$): only the _vertical_ differences between points and the line matter.
+One thing that you should keep in mind is that we're treating the $x$ dimension and the $y$ dimension differently: $\chi^2$ is minimizing differences in predicted $y$ (that is, $a x_i + b$) and measured $y$ (that is, $y_i$): only the _vertical_ differences between points and the line matter.
 In an experiment, you'd use $x$ to denote the variables you can control, such as the voltage you apply to a circuit, and $y$ is the measured response of the system, like a current in that circuit.
 In ML terminology, $x$ is a "feature" and $y$ is a "prediction," and this whole fitting process is called "regression."

 Now suppose you control two features.
-The $x$ values are now 2-dimensional vectors and you need a 2-dimensional $a$ parameter to write a linear relationship:
+The $x$ values become 2-dimensional vectors and you need a 2-dimensional $a$ parameter to write a linear relationship:

 $$\left(\begin{array}{c c}
 a^1 & a^2 \\